open-web3-stack/guardian/packages/guardian/docs/Tasks.md

   "feeFroze": number;
 }
 ```

 Tasks can also take arguments i.e:
-`AccountsTask` requires an argument which is `account: string | string[]` and it can be a single address or and array of addresses and it's provided in YAML config like:
+`AccountsTask` requires an argument which is `account: string | string[]` and it can be a single address or an array of addresses and is provided in the YAML config as follows:

 ```yaml
 ...
 task: system.accounts